Islamic calligraphy

-The development of Islamic calligraphy is strongly tied to the Qur'an; chapters and excerpts from the Qur'an are a common and almost universal text upon which Islamic calligraphy is based.
-Although artistic depictions of people and animals are not explicitly forbidden by the Qur'an, pictures have traditionally been limited in Islamic books in order to avoid idolatry.
-Although some scholars dispute this, Kufic script was supposedly developed around the end of the 7th century in Kufa, Iraq, from which it takes its name.
-The style later developed into several varieties, including floral, foliated, plaited or interlaced, bordered, and square kufic.
-In the ancient world, though, artists would often get around this prohibition by using strands of tiny writing to construct lines and images.
-Calligraphy was a valued art form, even as a moral good.
-An ancient Arabic proverb illustrates this point by emphatically stating that "Purity of writing is purity of the soul."
+The development of Islamic calligraphy is strongly tied to the Qur'an, as chapters and verses from the Qur'an are a common and almost universal text upon which Islamic calligraphy is based.
+Although artistic depictions of people and animals are not explicitly forbidden in the Qur'an, Islamic traditions have often limited figural representation in Islamic religious texts in order to avoid idolatry.
+Some scholars argue that Kufic script was developed by the late 7th century in Kufa, Iraq, from which it takes its name.
+This early style later evolved into several forms, including floral, foliated, plaited or interlaced, bordered, and square Kufic.
+In the ancient world, though, artists sometimes circumvented aniconic prohibitions by creating intricate calligraphic compositions that formed shapes and figures using tiny script.
+Calligraphy was a valued art form, and was regarded as both an aesthetic and moral pursuit.
+An ancient Arabic proverb illustrates this point by emphatically stating that "purity of writing is purity of the soul."

-However, Islamic calligraphy is not limited to strictly religious subjects, objects, or spaces.
-Like all Islamic art, it encompasses a diverse array of works created in a wide variety of contexts.
-The prevalence of calligraphy in Islamic art is not directly related to its non-figural tradition; rather, it reflects the centrality of the notion of writing and written text in Islam.
-For instance, the Islamic prophet Muhammad is related to have said: "The first thing God created was the pen."

-Islamic calligraphy developed from two major styles: Kufic and Naskh.
-There are several variations of each, as well as regionally specific styles.
-Arabic or Persian calligraphy has also been incorporated into modern art, beginning with the post-colonial period in the Middle East, as well as the more recent style of calligraffiti.
+Beyond religious contexts, Islamic calligraphy is widely used in secular art, architecture, and decoration.
+Its prominence in Islamic art is not solely due to religious constraints on figurative imagery, but rather reflects the central role of writing and the written word in Islamic culture.
+Islamic calligraphy evolved primarily from two major styles: Kufic and Naskh, with numerous regional and stylistic variations.
+In the modern era, Arabic and Persian calligraphy have influenced modern art, particularly in the post-colonial Middle East, and have also inspired the fusion style known as calligraffiti.